 A 43-year-old apple orchard tractor operator died when he was run over by the wheels of a water tank trailer.
 On the day of the incident during the harvest, he was performing one of his normal job tasks.
-This task involved the operation of a tractor pulling a trailer-mounted, stainless steel 1,000 gallon capacity water tank to dampen the orchard's compacted dirt and gravel roads to suppress dust while the apple pickers were working.
+This task involved the operation of a tractor pulling a trailermounted, stainless steel 1,000 gallon capacity water tank to dampen the orchard's compacted dirt and gravel roads to suppress dust while the apple pickers were working.
 The orchard was located on a gradually sloping hill.
 The victim was driving the tractor with the attached nearly full water tank trailer downhill on an orchard road.
 The orchard road was constructed of dirt and gravel; it was straight, dry, and smooth with an approximate 1% slope.
 He was not watering down the road at this time.
 Investigators determined that what happened next was the result of the victim operating the tractor downhill in a gear ratio that was too high.
 This allowed the tractor to gather excessive speed.
 Due to the tractor's speed and the weight of the trailer, the tractor brakes were not able to slow the tractor.
 The victim attempted to shift to a lower gear ratio, but the gearshift became stuck in the neutral position.
 This allowed for an uncontrolled descent.
-The victim then fell, jumped, or was knocked from the operator's seat.
+The victim then fell, jumped, or was knocked from Incident Date: October 14, 2008 Release Date: March 4, 2014 SHARP Report No.: 71-128-2014 Case No.: 08WA05301 the operator's seat.
 After landing on the ground he was run over by the trailer wheels.
 He died at the scene.
 Investigators found the water tank trailer separated from the tractor.
 A piece of broken wire was found in place of the required safety bolt on the trailer's coupler.
 This wire broke either just before or after the victim came off the tractor, allowing the separation of the trailer from the tractor's hitch.
 Also, the tractor did not have a rollover protective structure (ROPS) or a seat belt.
 It is possible that the victim could have survived if the tractor had a ROPS and he was wearing a seat belt.

-Incident scene looking downhill showing where the victim was found.
-The trailer-mounted water tank is lying on its side.
-The tractor which separated from the trailer is located behind the row of apple trees.
+Incident scene at orchard with overturned water tank trailer.
+The tractor, which separated from the trailer, is located behind the row of apple trees.